Curious George 2: Follow That Monkey!: Plot

-Maggie tells Ted that his loved ones need more attention than his career, after which George comes in to show Ted Piccadilly's poster.
-Ted at first declines, then, agrees to take George to the magic show.
-When Piccadilly makes Kayla disappear, George goes looking for her and finds her in the basement.
-They stumble upon the exit and leave the theater.
+Maggie tells Ted his loved ones need more attention than his career, so Ted takes George to the magic show.
+When Piccadilly makes the elephant Kayla disappear, George goes looking and finds her in the basement.
+They stumble upon the exit.
 When Piccadilly finds Kayla missing he calls security led by Danno Wolfe, assisted by Mrs. Fisher.
 Danno is suspicious of Ted and George.
-At Ted's apartment George and Kayla see TV coverage of Kayla's home with her brother Tonga and sister Layla at an animal park in California.
+At Ted's apartment George and Kayla see TV coverage of Kayla's home in a California animal park, with her brother Tonga and sister Layla.